brahmnoor/ArrayCalculatorParser/README.md

-## Array Calculator & Parser
+## Array Calculator & Parser in Haskell
-This is a parser which can parse expressions like [1,2,3] + [1,1,1] to return the corresponding expression trees.
+This is a parser which can parse expressions like `[1,2,3] + [1,1,1]` to return the corresponding expression trees and the answer `[2,3,4]`.
 Built using expression trees on Haskell, this was made in an effort to use functional programming for a practical purpose.

 #### How to run
 - Make sure you have GHCI installed.